10up/windows-azure-storage/readme.txt

 1. To activate the plugin, log in into the WordPress as administrator and navigate to list of plugins.
 Then check the associated checkbox for the plugin and click on "Activate" link.

 == Changelog ==
+= 1.6 =
+* Added support to upload video files to blob storage

 = 1.5 =
 * Included Windows Azure SDK for PHP v4.1.0 with the plugin.
 Now setting mime-type for uploaded file to blob storage.